The Importance of Quality Control in Medical Writing

 • Is the caption style correct?

-• Does the data in the table match the source file?
+• Do the data in the table match the source file?

 • Are the formatting and layout consistent?